-My parents, who are originally from Detroit, Michigan, found the Messiah through the Jesus Movement” in the early seventy’s.
+My parents, who are originally from Detroit, Michigan, found the Messiah through the Jesus Movement" in the early seventy's.
 They solidified their commitment to Him some years later after moving to Seattle.
 Being the first of six kids I was always the first to experience things—including Yeshua.
 When I was around twelve, we began going to a Messianic congregation to learn more about our Jewish roots.
 About a year later, I carried on an old family tradition by having a bar mitzvah, but began a new tradition by giving this one a Messianic flavor.
-My Haftorah* portion was Isaiah 1:18, “though your sins be like scarlet, they shall be as white as snow.”
-It was only years later that the true meaning of these words changed my life. (*Traditional reading from the prophetic books of the Bible which follows a reading from the first five books.)
+My Haftorah1 portion was Isaiah 1:18, "though your sins be like scarlet, they shall be as white as snow."
+It was only years later that the true meaning of these words changed my life.

 In 1990, we moved to Israel.
 I was fifteen and had no idea that the most difficult time in my life lay ahead.
 We moved to a settlement called Neve Tsoof where I found only a handful of people my age.
 I was spiritually dry, and found myself seeking answers in an Orthodox Yeshivah (a Jewish place of study where someone seeking to be an Orthodox rabbi would find himself).
 Within eight or nine months, I was completely fed up and confused.
 I left feeling empty.
 The God I had once believed in seemed far away, if He even existed.

 The following year, I was drafted into the Israeli Army and served as an armored transport technician in the paratrooper unit.
 However, my mind was on other things.
 I began playing music with Ofer, a great friend from Neve Tsoof.
 I was constantly playing the guitar and began drinking and so forth whenever I had the time.
 I had moved out of my parents' home but they knew of my ungodly lifestyle.
 They left gospel tracts around my room and asked many people to pray for me.